fysnet/FYSOS/bucket/readme.md

 ## A Bucket/Pebble Allocator replacement for malloc()

-> [!NOTE]
->  ## This code is behind the current specification.
-Please be patient while I update the code to match

 This is an attempt to make a simple and easy to use heap allocator.

 After searching for an easy to use, mostly drop-in code, heap allocator, most of them ranged from very easy to quite difficult to understand what was actually being done under the hood.
 One was quite simple, but allocated a minimum of a 4096-byte page for every memory request.
 Another was quite efficient for small allocation amounts, but was extremely difficult to understand exactly what was happening under the hood.